chrisf1337/nlp-karelj/README.md

 run `python run_tests.py [test numbers]`.
 To see the output of a certain parse, run `python parser.py test-n.txt`.

-## Notes
+## Known issues
-Some things to keep in mind about the current state of the parser:
-- Only move and turn actions are currently supported; working on beeper picking up/dropping.
-The English sentences should be relatively "well-formed."
+- English sentences should be relatively "well-formed" (i.e., more or less conforming to well- defined Karel commands/conditions).
 I'm not sure how well it can handle confusing cases.
+- Verbs are not stemmed when searching in the `verb_mapping` dict.
+- Error handling is pretty iffy.